-The SoC solution has lower cost, faster and more secure data transfers between the various system elements, higher overall system speed, lower power consumption, smaller physical size, and better reliability.
+- Compared to System-on-a-Board, SoC has lower cost, faster and securer data transfers between system elements, higher overall system speed, lower power consumption, smaller physical size, and better reliability. - They both suffer high development time and cost, and lack of flexibility.
+CENG3430 Lec02: Introduction to ZedBoard